 We arrived in Procida hungry and happy.
 The four hour drive had passed easily, with just a quick stop at the Autogrill for provisions.
 The Autogrill is a fabulous Italian concept.
 They are like commercial rest-stops in America, only awesome.
 You can get a quick espresso, a panini, some have restaurants where you can get pasta or a lovely salad.
 And there are packaged foods to go, like sliced meats, candies, fruit, and in Campania, buffalo mozzarella.
-We got olive-crackers and salami to last us until we arrived in Pozzuoli, where we were to catch the ferry.
+We got olive-crackers and salami to last us until we arrived in Pozzuoli, where caught the ferry.
 I had mapped out a restaurant in Pozzuoli, but there wasn't enough time for a sit down meal as the ferries were few due to the holiday (All Saint's Day).
-We ate fried pizza on the boat.
+We bought fried pizza to eat on the boat.
 You heard me right.
 Fried pizza.
 It was sort of like a donut, but in a calzone shape, stuffed with pizza toppings, and then fried.
-Four of us devoured them, but Nicolas was not enthused.
-That was our first indication that he wasn't feeling well.
-He was an incredible sport about it, but he was battling an illness for most of our trip (which mostly manifest itself as a stuffy nose, a persistent cough, and an aversion to foods he would normally love—like ciambelle—while happily eating tuna pizza).
+We devoured them.

 The ferry ride over was incredible, we passed caves hidden amongst cliff faces, a lighthouse, the wind was fresh and the air was warm.
 Our first view of Procida was delightful.
 Colorful buildings hemming in a blue-green marina, with an ancient city set high above.
 Stunning.
 We'd arranged with Francesco, who we were renting a house from, to have his friend pick us up.
 So we arrived at the house in rapid time.
 And I mean rapid.
 As we were to find out, Amalfi taxi and bus drivers know not the concept of taking one's time, or the concept of keeping your hands at ten and two.
 Or slowing down to avoid rapidly approaching narrowing walls.

-We jumped out of the car, and our hosts opened the door into what seemed like paradise.
-An arbor was covered with kiwis, and fruit trees spread orchard style though a green and verdant garden.
-An absolutely dizzying array of fruit trees—lemons, limes, clementines, oranges, grapefruit, kumquat.
+We jumped out of the car, and our hosts opened the door into paradise.
+An arbor covered with kiwis, a green and verdant garden, and trees heavy with a dizzying array of fruit—lemons, limes, clementines, oranges, grapefruit, kumquat.
 We spent our tour of the garden with our mouths agape, the children squealing and racing.
 The house and garden have been in the owner's family for generations, and we were particularly interested in the parts of the house that are no longer livable, but which illustrate an antiquated way of living.
 The tile-covered stove, with the coffee bean roaster, was fascinating.
-As were the tanks for wine, and the casks.
+As were the tanks and casks for wine.

 Our accommodations were above this older level.
 It was similarly evocative.
 The variations of tile floor, ancient tea cups, multiple terraces, and antique furniture gave a real sense of historic life in Procida.
 Our kitchen was stocked with a basket of oranges, another of limes, a tray of kiwis (Francesco told us that they don't ripen until they are removed from the vine and placed beside an apple), bottles of home-preserved tomatoes, and eggs from their chickens.
 In the bookcase were old books that also added to the feel of heritage.
 There was even a cookbook, in which we found a recipe for orange cake written onto a piece of paper in antiquated script.
 We enjoyed deciphering the recipe, and I copied it to try to make it later.